FrigaZzz/functional-data-regression-mip/README.md

 ---

-## Julia - Manual Project Environment Setup
+## R - Manual Project Environment Setup

+You can either decide to install the required dependencies that are defined in the DESCRIPTION file or reproduce the whole environment, by installing the RENV ENVIRONMENT.

 1. **Open R**: Navigate to the project directory and open R.